KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_008_SimpleMeshes.md

 ## The mesh definition

 The given example still contains a single mesh, with the ID `"mesh0"`.
 The mesh has a single mesh primitive.
-But this mesh primitive contains additional attributes:
+But this mesh primitive contains multiple attributes:

 ```javascript
 "meshes" : {